geode-sdk/docs/tutorials/buttons.md

 );
 ```
 ## Editor button sprites
-By using [EditorButtonSprite](https://docs.geode-sdk.org/classes/geode/AccountButtonSprite/), you can create button sprites with the same base as the right-side action buttons in the level editor.
+By using [EditorButtonSprite](https://docs.geode-sdk.org/classes/geode/EditorButtonSprite/), you can create button sprites with the same base as the right-side action buttons in the level editor.

 ### Example
-Here's an example on how you can create a editor button sprite programmatically:
+Here's an example on how you can create an editor button sprite programmatically:

 ```cpp
 #include <Geode/ui/BasedButtonSprite.hpp>